birendpatel/lemon/README.md

 - [ ] Add i flag to optionally drop run_file into run_repl
 - [ ] Add locale support to main
 - [ ] Add GNU Compiler info and copyright to REPL header
+- [ ] Add ability to invoke shell commands on REPL